Luis-St/Ratchet-Chat/AUDIT.md

 ## 2. Authentication & Authorization

-### 2.1 Secure Remote Password (SRP) (STRONG)
+### 2.1 OPAQUE (STRONG)
-**Description:** The project implements SRP correctly.
-The server never stores the user's password, only a verifier.
+**Description:** The project uses OPAQUE for password authentication.
+The server never stores the user's password, only a password file derived from the OPAQUE registration flow.
 This mitigates the impact of a database leak regarding credential theft.
 **Observations:**
-*   `server/lib/srp.ts` and `client/src/lib/srp.ts` align on parameters.
+*   `server/lib/opaque.ts` and `client/src/lib/opaque.ts` align on the registration/login flow.
 *   `kdf_iterations` are configurable and enforce a safe minimum (300,000).

 ### 2.2 User Enumeration (MEDIUM)
-**Description:** The `/auth/srp/start` endpoint returns different error messages ("Invalid credentials" vs "Invalid SRP parameters") or has timing differences depending on whether a user exists.
+**Description:** The `/auth/opaque/login/start` endpoint can return different error messages depending on whether a user exists or the request is malformed.
 **Impact:** Allows an attacker to enumerate valid usernames.
 **Mitigation:** The application implements `loginBackoff` which blocks IP/Username pairs after failures.
 This significantly slows down enumeration attacks.
-**Recommendation:** Standardize error messages and ensure constant-time processing where possible, although the latter is difficult with SRP logic flow.
+**Recommendation:** Standardize error messages and ensure constant-time processing where possible, although the latter is difficult with OPAQUE logic flow.

 ### 2.3 Rate Limiting (GOOD)
 **Description:** Middleware is in place (`server/middleware/rateLimit.ts`) to limit requests to auth and federation endpoints.